 Emotional health is key to holistic wellness.
-We value it as one of the six dimensions of wellness at Habitude Fitness.
-I often hear some of my class members comment that the HIIT class I lead is their therapy, or the week goes better after they get their Tuesday night sweat session in.
+We value it as one of the six dimensions of wellness at Habitude Fitness!
+I often hear some of my class members comment that our HIIT class is their therapy, or the week goes better after they get their Tuesday night sweat session in.
 This proves that our stress level, our thoughts, actions, and behaviors can be affected by how we feel physically.
-This is truly no surprise, as we know that when we get nervous we may experience butterflies in the stomach or a red face.
-Stress can cause hives, increased aches and pains, ulcers or IBS.
-A person might not even realize they are emotionally unbalanced, but the physical symptoms they experience are a sign to draw your attention inward.
+We shouldn’t be surprised!
+We know that when we get nervous we may experience butterflies in the stomach or a red face.
+Stress can cause hives, increased aches and pains, ulcers or even ignite some IBS.
+We might not even realize the effects our emotions are playing on our health, but the physical symptoms we experience from day to day are a sign to draw our attention inward.

 There are so many things minute by minute throughout our day that can affect how we feel emotionally.
-From the heavy traffic on the way to work, to a co-worker not pulling their weight.
-Perhaps you have little ones at home, get sad when the winter arrives, or are struggling with your body image.
-Chronic health issues or financial worries may consume your thoughts as well as school, friends, work, and managing it all.
-Maybe you are swamped at work and the light at the end of the tunnel seems dim.
+From the heavy traffic on the way to work, or a co-worker not pulling their weight.
+Perhaps you have little ones at home, get sad when the winter grey sky arrives, or are struggling with your body image.
+Chronic health issues or financial worries may consume your thoughts as well as school, friends, work, and just trying to manage it all.
+Maybe you’re swamped with work and the light at the end of the tunnel seems dim.
 When we get emotionally stressed by those we love the most, the symptoms could be even worse.
 Whatever triggers emotional upset is sometimes out of our control.
-However, how we react and deal with this upset is something that can make each of us not only happier, but healthier.
+However, how we react and deal with this upset is something that can make each of us not only happier but healthier!

-The holidays are quickly approaching and this can be a joyful and memorable time for many.
+The holidays are quickly approaching and this can be a fun and joy-filled time for many.
 However, it can also cause a heavy dose of stress.
-Dealing with to-do lists, travel, and families (and the ups and downs that accompany them), can either make us bitter and distant, or provide a challenge and opportunity to let go, forgive, and love.
-And the latter is much more difficult!
+Dealing with to-do lists, travel, spending, and families (and the ups and downs that accompany them), can either make us bitter and distant, or provide a challenge and opportunity to let go, forgive, and love.
+(And for some reason, that is SO much more difficult!!:)

-The Five Love Languages include: words of affirmation, gifts, acts of service, quality time, and physical touch.
-You typically feel most understood and loved when those around you are speaking your language.
-In the same sense you will naturally gravitate to treating others how you like to be treated.
-Sometimes this works, but most of the time it doesn’t hit that home run you may desire-unless of course you both share the same language.
+The Five Love Languages include words of affirmation, gifts, acts of service, quality time, and physical touch.
+Chapman states that typically we feel most understood and loved when those around us are speaking OUR language.
+In the same sense, you will naturally gravitate to treating others how you like to be treated.
+Or rather, how you best feel loved, heard, valued, and understood.
+Sometimes this works, but most of the time it doesn’t hit that home run you may desire.
+(Unless of course, you both share the same language!;)

-My language is words of affirmation.
-I am a words person and always have been.
-To ease emotional tension I can write in journals or talk to someone I really trust.
-I love to hand-write cards and honestly express to others my gratitude, how I am feeling, or what I am thinking in regards to our relationship.
+My primary love language is words of affirmation.
+I am a words person and always have been!
+To ease the emotional tension I can write in a journal or talk to someone and feel a lot better.
+I love to hand-write cards to honestly express to others my gratitude, how I am feeling, or what I am thinking in regards to our relationship.
 The same holds true when words are spoken to me.
 They can make me feel loved and cherished a million times over, or wreck me for a good while.
-This has been a good growth opportunity for me as I get older in learning how to deal with others and their words.
-I have learned that sometimes people are not capable to express themselves, or cannot understand like I am hoping they would.
-It is then up to me to navigate this in a healthy way and not to hold them at fault.
+This has been a good growth opportunity for me as I grow in learning how to deal with others and their words.
+I have learned that sometimes people are not capable to express themselves, or can’t understand like I am hoping they would.
+Then, it’s up to me (i get to choose my response) to navigate this in a healthy way and not to hold them at fault.
 Looking at things realistically helps me to let go, forgive, and love more appropriately and more effectively.

-How is your emotional health today, and what can you do to decide how to tend to it?
+How is your emotional health today, and what can you do to get healthier?

 In this with you…